gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 - Linear relationship between X & Y
 - Error terms are Normal ϵ~N(μ=0, σ^2)
-- Variance of errors, ϵ,  is same for all values of X (homoscedasticity)
+- Variance of errors, ϵ,  are same  for all values of X ： homoscedasticity

 ## Estimating the Coefficients